utdata/rwdir/docs/08-plots-more.md

 Again, we won't download the data ... we'll just import it and save it to a tibble.
 We are using data from a weekly project called #tidytuesday that the community uses to practice R. Perhaps in the near future we'll have our own #tidytuesday sessions!

-1. Start a new section to indicatio you are importing the data
+1. Start a new section to indication you are importing the data
 2. Note in text it is from #tidytuesday
 3. Add the code chunk below, which will download a saved copy of the data.